 COUNCILLOR DEDMAN, AFTER THE PRESENTATION: Thank you very, very much.
 That was really lovely, thank you.

+REV’d JONATHAN EVANS Thank you and well done to everyone who entered those competitions, and especially I really enjoyed seeing the paintings, the drawings up on the screen as we were getting ready.
 So we’re going to bring this part of today’s commemoration to a close here in a moment by saying some prayers, and I’ll invite Rabbi Michaels to come up and say the first prayer and then I’ll close and then we’ll go straight from here, out to the memorial, out on the edge of the Quomps for the wreath-laying ceremony.
 So anyone who’s able is very welcome to join us out there, and the presentation of standards as well.

+RABBI MICHAELS We pray that the all-merciful will shelter under the divine wings, the souls of all those who have been persecuted in life, who have lost those lives as a result of oppression and whose memory we hold so dear.
 There are many prayers in Judaism which are said for the person after they’ve died and yet which don’t actually refer to death because we think of death as being the beginning of eternal life.
 And so we pray that those eternal lives will be much happier, and much more fulfilled than some of those earthly lives.

+REV’d JONATHAN EVANS Thank you.
+So I’m going to read a prayer that’s been prepared jointly by the Chief Rabbi, the Archbishop of Canterbury and the senior imams in this country.
 Loving God, we come to you with heavy hearts, remembering the six million Jewish souls murdered during the Holocaust in the horrors of that history when so many groups were targeted because of their identity and in genocides which followed.
 We recognise destructive prejudices that drive people apart.
 Forgive us when we give space to fear, negativity and hatred of others simply because they are different from us.
 In the light of God we see everyone as equally precious manifestations of the divine and can know the courage to face the darkness.
 Through our prayers and our actions, help us to stand together with those who are suffering so that light may banish all darkness, love will prevail over hate and good will triumph over evil.
 Amen.
 So once again, thank you all for coming to this commemoration on Holocaust Memorial Day, an annual event.
 You are all, of course, welcome to attend again next year.
 (Go to summary on Page 1)